 Don’t Use Electric Smoker In The Rain

-We would recommend a propane or charcoal grill instead of an electric smoker.
-Propane grills have a feature of catching the fire more quickly as compared to others.
+We would recommend an offset smoker or charcoal grill instead of an electric smoker.
+Propane grills have the feature of catching the fire more quickly as compared to others.
 But, many of the pitmasters will recommend a charcoal smoker for a better taste.
-It doesn’t matter if you use lump charcoal or a cooking wood, the smoker will produce a flavored smoke which will prepare delicious food in return.
-In rain, y6ou need to keep your grill in a dry place.
+It doesn’t matter if you use lump charcoal or cooking wood, the smoker will produce a flavored smoke that will prepare delicious food in return.
+In rain, you need to keep your grill in a dry place.
 Otherwise, the rain will have a direct impact on the temperature of the smoker.
 It will either extinguish the fire, or it will take the temperature to a very low point.

 Place Grill Under a Cover

 As described earlier, direct rain over the grill will have negative impacts on the smoker and you will not be able to have a joy of bbq in the rain.
 If you use a charcoal grill, they can withstand a very little amount of moisture.
 More moisture means more rusting.
 Hence, you need to your smoker under a high-quality cover.

 When there will be no moisture, your BBQ smoker will automatically have a better temperature required for cooking.
 Even little drops of rain can lower the temperature of the grill.
 Though the fire will stay as it is if the lid is closed, you still need to do a lot to keep the temperature of the smoker high.

 Where to place a grill when it is raining?
 If your patio has a roof, place the grill under it to keep it away from showers.
 If you have the roof or canopy, it should be as high as 9 feet at least.
 A height lesser than 9 feet will create heat more than the required one.